W2DRZ Controller Support Web

 ranges from 0 to 255 (0 to 25.5 degrees).

 Note that when negative values of Stop Precision are specified, the antenna will actually move past the target before it stops.
 So if the value is -20, the antenna would move two degrees past the moon before it stops.
-In that case, the value of Start Precision cannot be less than or equal to 20 (+2 degrees).
+In that case, the value of Start Precision cannot be less than 20 (+2 degrees).
 The DrzTrack program will not allow you to enter values for Stop and Start precision that result in an overlap.

 These setting are used for all tracking programs except for F1EHN, which handles stopping the antenna internally, sending a stop command to the controller when needed.